jlapeyre/mext/README.md

 #### Documentation systems

-* Multiple documentation systems accessed via `describe` and `??`.
+* Multiple documentation systems are provided and integrated for access via `describe` and `??`.
 These do not require one to use `texinfo`, which removes a large barrier for writing docs.

-* Two systems: one simple, one more full-featured for user documents.
+* Two documentation systems for user code are provided: one simple, and one more full-featured.

-* Doc system for internal/devel documents.
+* A documentation system for internal/devel documents is provided.

-* Easy mechanism to dynamically include/exclude documentation from ??.
+* Easy mechanism to dynamically include/exclude these documentation databases from ??.

 * Examples are integrated into the documentation system.

-* Many ways to enter examples: Examples not executed before displaying;
+* Many ways to enter examples: Examples are not executed before displaying;
   or are executed but with variables transparently localized.
   (stock Maxima does not localize variables for examples.)

-* Macros for user and internal functions and variables to automatically generate documentation that is accessible immediately with ??.
+* Macros are provided for user and internal functions and variables to automatically generate documentation that is accessible immediately with ??.

 * Automatic html and pdf documents generated from documentation.